 * e-mail: (EZ) ziemann@post.bgu.ac.il; (RB) royber@bgu.ac.il

 Abstract.
-A novel protocol utilizing a two-step activation to achieve SI-ATRP to chemically graft poly(sulfobetaine methacrylate) polyzwitterion brushes with controlled density and thickness from PAN UF membrane surfaces was developed.
+The protocol presented utilizes a two-step activation process to achieve surface-initiated atom transfer radical polymerization (SI-ATRP) and chemically grafted poly(sulfobetaine methacrylate) polyzwitterion brushes with controlled density and thickness to polyacrylonitrile (PAN) ultrafiltration membrane surfaces.
 The activation is based on the known amidoxime synthesis on PAN membrane surfaces, with subsequent mixed oxadiazole formation to incorporate a suitable ATRP initiator.
-To show the successful SI-ATRP and differences in the polyzwitterion brushes density and thickness, the grafting was qualitatively verified by XPS, ATR-FTIR, and AFM.
-Specifically, we qualitatively show the differences in the brush interface layers by lateral force atomic force microscopy (LFM) with both sharp and colloidal AFM probes.
-All brush interface layers showed reduced friction in colloidal probe LFM and unique stick-slip behavior and ripple mode of nano wear in sharp probe LFM.
-Subsequently, the performance impact of the surface attached polymer brushes under dynamic membrane filtration conditions was studied.
-We show that the molecular weight cutoff and the membrane permeability varied with the brush density and thickness.
-We then demonstrate that both high and low-density brushes obtain superior antifouling towards sodium alginate and excellent flux recovery ratios when compared to a pristine PAN membrane under similar hydrodynamic conditions.
-Lastly, we analyzed the effect of Hofmeister series anions on membrane performance with 0.01, 0.1, and 0.5 molL-1 KCl, KBr, KSCN, K2SO4, and K2HPO4 solutions.
-A positive flux effect for KCl, KBr, and KSCN and a negative flux effect for K2SO4 and K2HPO4 solutions were observed, suggesting that the polyzwitterion brushes are grafted exclusively to the surface and crowd the pore mouth in media presenting strongly hydrated counterions.
-Overall, we provide a new method to prepare well-controlled polymer brushes on pours membranes with excellent antifouling properties.
+To confirm successful SI-ATRP and differences in the polyzwitterion brush density and thickness, the grafting was qualitatively verified by x-ray photoelectron spectroscopy, attenuated total reflection Fourier transform infrared spectroscopy, and atomic force microscopy (AFM).
+Specifically, we qualitatively show the differences in the brush interface layers by using lateral force microscopy (LFM) with both sharp and colloidal AFM probes.
+All brush interface layers showed reduced friction when using colloidal probe LFM and unique stick-slip behavior and nano-wear ripple mode when using sharp probe LFM.
+We studied how membrane filtration is then affected by surface-attached polymer brushes under dynamic membrane filtration conditions.
+We show that the molecular weight cutoff and the membrane permeability vary with brush density and thickness and demonstrate that both high and low-density brushes offer superior antifouling against sodium alginate and significantly improved flux recovery ratios than that of a pristine PAN membrane under similar hydrodynamic conditions.
+Finally, we analyze how Hofmeister series anions affect membrane filtration with 0.01, 0.1, and 0.5 mol/L KCl, KBr, KSCN, K2SO4, and K2HPO4 solutions.
+The results reveal a positive flux effect for KCl, KBr, and KSCN solutions and a negative flux effect for K2SO4 and K2HPO4 solutions, suggesting that the polyzwitterion brushes are grafted exclusively to the surface and crowd the pore mouth in media with strongly hydrated counterions.
+Overall, this work provides a method for preparing well-controlled polymer brushes on porous membranes to produce membranes with excellent antifouling properties.